umijs/umi/docs/plugins/api.md

 ### modifyRendererPath

-Modify the renderer path to use a custom renderer.
+Modify the renderer path to use a custom renderer. e.g.:

-e.g.

 ```ts
 api.modifyRendererPath(() => {